 How Liability Works for Slip Accidents in the UK

 Liability for slip accidents caused by flooring changes significantly depending on the type of property and who controls the space.
-The table below breaks this down in a clear, scenario-based way, without legal jargon.
+The table below breaks this down in a clear, scenario-based way.

 Property typeWho is usually responsibleWhen liability may applyWhen liability is less likely